CharlyAnne/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+## This repository contains several tasks on DevOps, System Administration, Network, IT automations and Debugging I did during the course of my studied in the alx/holberton program.

-## This repository contains several tasks on devops and it automations
+Systems engineering is an interdisciplinary field of engineering and engineering management that focuses on how to design, integrate, and manage complex systems over their life cycles.
+At its core, systems engineering utilizes systems thinking principles to organize this body of knowledge.